SumedhGaikwad03/ATRIO/README.md

 - **Real-time sync** — edits to notes and tasks propagate live to every connected user via WebSockets, so collaborators always see the current state without refreshing.
 - **Shared workspaces** — notes and tasks live in a shared space that multiple users can access and edit together.
+- **JWT-based authentication** — user sessions are secured with JSON Web Tokens, keeping the API stateless and easy to scale horizontally.
 - **Frictionless onboarding** — designed so a new user can start collaborating immediately, without a heavy setup flow getting in the way.
 - **Deployed and used by real users** during a beta phase, not just a local demo.